bhdouglass/clickable/docs/clickable-json.rst

 docker to build the app.
 LXD is deprecated and its support will be removed in a future version of clickable.

+.. _clickable-json-default:

 default
 -------

 Optional, a list of space separated sub-commands to run when no sub-commands are specified.
-Defaults to ``kill clean build click-build install launch``.
+Defaults to ``clean build click-build install launch``.

 dependencies
 ------------